polius/Wally/README.md

 - `type` can be `income` or `expense`.
 - `tags` are optional and can be multiple, separated by commas.

+This can be done directly from the **Settings** page.

 ## Acknowledgements

-This project would not have been possible without ExpenseOwl.
 Wally has been built using [ExpenseOwl](https://github.com/Tanq16/ExpenseOwl) as an inspiration, and many ideas were derived from that project.